 We smile as if nothing has happened.
 Even though inside we are reeling from the explosive conversation.

 Everyone else walking up the steps into church looks respectable and we want to, too.

 We pretend to look all together because they’re not falling apart like we are.
 Or are they?

-There is hope for us, though, when we feel this way.
+There is hope for us, though, when we behave in this way.

 Healthy people don’t need a doctor, but sick people do.
 I didn’t come to invite good people to be my followers.
 I came to invite sinners.
 Mark 2:17 (CEV)

 You and I don’t make an appointment with the doctor when we are well, unless it’s for an annual checkup.
-We go when we realize we are in need of help to get better, for healing.
+We go when we realize we are in need of help to get better.

-Likewise, we do not go to God because we are good, but because we are no good.
+Likewise, we do not go to God because we are good, but because we are not good.